baseboxorg/jeffskinnerbox.github.io/content/ideas/getting-started-with-the-wrtnode.md

 build a complete firmware around it and is fully customizable.

 ## BusyBox
+[BusyBox][11] is a tool loaded into the OpenWrt envirnment.
-[BusyBox][11] combines tiny versions of many common UNIX utilities into a single small executable.
+BusyBox combines tiny versions of many common UNIX utilities into a single small executable.
-It provides minimalist replacements for most of the utilities you usually find (including [`vi`][12]).
+It provides minimalist replacements for most of the utilities you usually find in GNU fileutils, shellutils, includes [`vi`][12], etc.
 BusyBox is extremely configurable, allowing you to include only the components you need.
-Therefore, not all BusyBox installations have the same commands, and OpeWRT's impmentation has a limited set of utilities.
+The utilities in BusyBox generally have fewer options than their full-featured GNU cousins;
+however, the options that are included provide the expected functionality and behave very much like their GNU counterparts.

+BusyBox is extremely modular so you can easily include or exclude commands (or features) at compile time.
+This makes it easy to customize your embedded systems.
+To create a working system, just add some device nodes in `/dev`, a few configuration files in `/etc`, and a Linux kernel.

+For a listing of Busybox's utilities, check out the [Busybox Manual Page][28].
 [BusyBox is a multi-call binary][12]
 (i.e. a single binary acts like a large number of utilities).
 BusyBox has built-in utility programs (called applets)